bchaffin/bchaffin.github.io/topswops/topswops.markdown

 10 4 3 8 2 7 9 5 1 6
 3 4 10 8 2 7 9 5 1 6
 ```
 After 2 moves, no card is in its home position, so no more backward moves are possible.
 Thus there is a unique 10-card deck, with length 32, which produces the maximum-length 9-card deck.
-Having done this tiny bit of work, and once we know that _L(10)_ > 32, we can tighten our bound by 1: for a maximum-length 10-card deck, once 10 is in the last position there can be at most _L(9)_-1=29 moves remaining.
+(Note that, in general, there could be multiple possible backward moves at one time, so we may have to do a real recursive search to find the longest backward chain of moves.)
+Having done this tiny bit of work, and once we know that _L(10)_ > 32, we can tighten our bound by 1: for a maximum-length 10-card deck, once 10 is in the last position the remaining deck cannot achieve _L(9)_, and there can be at most _L(9)_-1=29 moves remaining.

+We can extend this method: during the size-9 search, we can do some extra work and look for decks with length 29 (one less than _L(9)_), and do the same backward search on those; if they also cannot achieve a new 10-card best, then we can reduce our bound by 1 again.
+But there's a pitfall here: our search wants to take advantage of the second pruning technique above and only look for derangements.
+This works when looking for maximum-length decks, but not when we also want to look for shorter decks.
+For example, there is exactly one length-29 9-card deck that our search will not find: the result of starting with the optimal length-30 deck and making one move, to get `2 7 9 5 1 6 8 3 4`.

+In general, we can generate all size-N decks up to some depth _D_ (meaning of length at least _L(N)_ - _D_) by:
+1) reducing our pruning threshold by _D_, and
+2) taking each deck with length _L_ > _D_ and making _L_ - _D_ forward moves.
+Then on each of these decks we can perform a backward search to find the longest size-N+1 deck which could produce it.

+can generate all size-N decks of length at least _L(N)_ - _D_

+reduce our pruning threshold by some depth _D_, and also take

+we can search size-N decks to some depth D (meaning we consider decks of length at least _L(N)_ - _D_) by reducing our pruning threshold by _D_, and also taking each deck with length _L_ > _D_

+will only look for deranged permutations

-We can extend this method: if during the size-9 search we do some extra work (less pruning) and look for decks which are one less than the maximum length, we find that there is a single length-29 deck (`6 1 5 9 2 7 8 3 4`), which can also only go backward 2 steps when we append a 10.
+which are one less than the maximum length, we find that there is a single length-29 deck (`6 1 5 9 2 7 8 3 4`), which can also only go backward 2 steps when we append a 10.
 So we can tighten the bound for the size-10 search to _L(9)_-2=28.